dvguo/punch-clock-ms-cht/README.md

 ## Employee Panel

-For employee's view there's only three possible action: punch in, punch out, and punch late.
+For employee's view there are only three possible actions: punch in, punch out, and punch late.

 ### Login
 ![](https://github.com/dvguo/punch-clock-ms-cht/blob/master/readmegif1.gif)